 The Division of Reproductive Endocrinology and Infertility at the Ichan School of Medicine at Mount Sinai is nationally recognized for its long history of scientific discovery, graduate medical education, and patient-focused compassionate care.
 In conjunction with the world-renowned in vitro fertilization program at Reproductive Medicine Associates of New York, the Accreditation Council for Graduate Medication Education (ACGME) accredited fellowship trains clinicians and physician-scientists in state of the art infertility and IVF treatment, advanced reproductive surgery, and cutting edge research techniques.

-Our curriculum, based on ABOG learning objectives, provides education and training in all aspects of Reproductive Endocrinology and Infertility.
+Our curriculum, based on ACOG learning objectives, provides education and training in all aspects of Reproductive Endocrinology and Infertility.
 This is achieved through expert led didactic lectures, journal clubs, departmental grand rounds, division meetings, research meetings, and hands on clinical, surgical, and research experiences in both REI and other divisions, including:

 - Medical Endocrinology

 The fellows’ scientific experience is enriched through basic science research in Icahn School of Medicine’s state of the art laboratories, with a major focus on genetics and through a dedicated rotation in the embryology laboratory at Reproductive Medicine Associates of New York.

 Clinical and Surgical Training